EBITDA, EBITA, or EBIT?

 54 Pages Posted: 17 Jul 2017 Last revised: 21 Oct 2019

 Over the last thirty years there has been a strong positive trend in the magnitude of amortization charges, due to both economic and accounting changes.
-This trend has accelerated in recent years, following the implementation of a revised accounting standard for business combinations.
-Concurrent with the recent trend, companies and external users of financial statements increasingly discuss operating performance focusing on earnings metrics that exclude amortization but include depreciation.
-This study compares earnings before interest, taxes and amortization (EBITA) with its two more common alternatives—EBIT and EBITDA—in terms of their ability to explain market valuations and predict stock returns.
-Over the sample period (1987-2016), EBITDA performed better than EBITA, which in turn performed better than EBIT, both in explaining stock prices and predicting stock returns.
-However, EBITDA’s dominance over EBITA in explaining valuations has been declining over time, while the performance difference between EBITA and EBIT has been increasing.
-The improvement in the relative accuracy of EBITA based valuations has been particularly large since the financial crisis and for companies from high amortization intensity industries.
-Still, EBITDA continues to dominate EBITA and EBIT, consistent with its common use in price multiple valuation.
-In terms of ability to predict stock returns, it appears that a structural change has occurred after the financial crisis, as the three operating income measures have failed to consistently predict stock returns over the last seven years.
+This trend has accelerated over the last decade, following the implementation of a revised accounting standard for business combinations.
+Concurrent with the recent trend, managers and external users of financial statements increasingly discuss operating performance focusing on earnings metrics that exclude amortization but include depreciation.
+This study compares earnings before interest, taxes and amortization (EBITA) with its two more common alternatives—EBIT and EBITDA.
+Consistent with the amortization trend, EBITA’s advantage over EBIT in explaining market values has gradually increased over time.
+However, throughout the sample period, EBITDA performed substantially better than both EBITA and EBIT.
+In terms of predicting stock returns, the three operating income measures performed well in the 1990s and 2000s, but not over the last decade.

-Keywords: EBITDA, EBITA, EBIT, valuation, price multiples, industry multiples, stock return predictability, non-GAAP earnings, proforma earnings, earnings management, earnings quality, operating income, depreciation, amortization
+Keywords: EBITDA, EBITA, EBIT, valuation, price multiples, industry multiples, stock return predictability, non-GAAP earnings, pro forma earnings, enterprise value, earnings management, earnings quality, operating income, depreciation, amortization, intangible assets

 JEL Classification: G12, G14, G30, M41